-Recognising the direct relationship between the FRNs and the assets of SIO, any difference between the return paid by QTC on the FRNs and the return received by QTC on the invested assets is recognised in the financial statements annually as a market value adjustment to the value of the FRNs.
+Recognising the direct relationship between the FRNs and the assets of SIO, any difference between the return paid by QTC on the FRNs and the assets of old, any QTC on the invested assets is recognised in the financial statements annually as a market value adjustment to the value of the FRNs.
 Any market value adjustment does not impact QTC's Capital Markets Operations or its ability to meet its obligations.